microsoft/crescent-credentials/README.md

 # Crescent
-Crescent is a library to generate proofs of possession of JWT (JSON web tokens) credentials.
+Crescent is a library to generate proofs of possession of JWT (JSON Web Tokens) credentials.
-By creating a proof for a JWT, rather than sending it directly, the credential holder may choose to keep some of the claims in the token private, while still providing the verifier with assurance that the revealed claims are as correct (as they were issued).
+By creating a proof for a JWT, rather than sending it directly, the credential holder may choose to keep some of the claims in the token private, while still providing the verifier with assurance that the revealed claims are correct.

 ## Setup and demo cheat sheet
 Once the dev dependencies are installed, to run the end-to-end demo use these commands.